A guide to industrial designs

 If you prepare your application properly, the registration should happen fairly quickly as long as your design is found to be original.
 If your application is not complete or if changes are needed, the process will take longer.
 To shorten the time to registration, you should reply to office reports as quickly as you can.

-Your design is protected for 10 years
+Your design is protected for up to 15 years

 What to consider before filing an application